trucki-eu/RS485-Interface-for-Sun-GTIL2-1000/README.md

 <img src="/assets/images/AC_Connector_int_Limiter_Hack.png" height="400">

+There were two SUN2000 (not SUN1000!) reported where the 75 Ohm restistor had to be reduced to 50 Ohm.
+Otherwise over ~1000W the output power jumped between 0W and 1000W every ~1s.

 Reduce standby with ext.
 Limiter (optional):
 --------------------------------------------
 The use of the external limiter is completly optional.
 You only need it if a standby power of 0W is important for you.